lighthouse-no/cf-buildpack-rust/README.md

 Normally, such logging is switched off, but if you wish to see more detailed logging messages, then create a file called `CFLogBuildPhases` in the same directory as your top level `Cargo.toml`.

-To switch logging on, this file simply needs to exists &mdash; any content it might contain is ignored.
+To switch logging on, this file simply needs to exist &mdash; its contents are never read.

 ## Testing with Docker